reyadrahman/node/chat-bot/README.md

 Unfortunately facebook does not support adding bots to group chats.

 ### Microsoft Bot Framework
-The webhook target url is https://SOME_DOMAIN/webhooks/ms Must be using the new Bot Framework V3.
+The webhook target url is https://SOME_DOMAIN/BOT_ID/webhooks/ms Where `SOME_DOMAIN` and `BOT_ID` must be replaced with appropriate values.
+Must be using the new Bot Framework V3.

 Create an app in your [Microsoft account](https://apps.dev.microsoft.com) and create a bot in [Microsoft Bot Framework](https://dev.botframework.com/bots?id=botframework)